hypi-universe/docs-legacy/_posts/2019-09-25-text-classification-with-deep-learning.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->

-<p>In this step, we will import the dataset into our application and will perform some exploratory data analysis.
-The <code>read_csv</code> method from the Pandas library can be used to import the dataset.</p>
+In this step, we will import the dataset into our application and will perform some exploratory data analysis.
+The <code>read_csv</code> method from the Pandas library can be used to import the dataset.

 <!-- /wp:paragraph -->

 <!-- wp:code -->